T. J. Houshmandzadeh: Regular season

+Playoffs

+Post-playing career

+After retiring from football, Houshmandzadeh became a football analyst for Fox Sports 1.

+During the 2015 offseason, he interned as a coach for the Bengals as part of the Bill Walsh Minority Fellowship Program.
+He became the wide receivers coach at Long Beach Polytechnic High School in 2016, serving two years before being named the varsity offensive coordinator in 2018.

+In 2024, Houshmandzadeh partnered with Snoop Dogg to create the Snoop & Housh Flag Football League.

+Personal life

 Houshmandzadeh was born to an Iranian American father and an African American mother.

 His surname was often shortened to "Housh" or "Hoosh" by fans.

 In Electronic Arts' Madden NFL series of games, Houshmandzadeh's surname was shortened to "Houshmandz".
 The game limited last names to 12 characters.
 The limit was increased to allow his and other players' names to be displayed in full beginning with Madden NFL 2010.

-Houshmandzadeh's appeared in a popular fantasy football television commercial from 2006 where a fantasy player struggled to pronounce his surname, stumbling with words like "Houshamazilla", "Houshmazode", "Houshvadilla" and "Houshyomama".
+Houshmandzadeh appeared in a popular fantasy football television commercial from 2006 where a fantasy player struggled to pronounce his surname, stumbling with words like "Houshamazilla", "Houshmazode", "Houshvadilla" and "Houshyomama".
 That season, former teammate Chad Ochocinco introduced him as "T. J. Who's-your-momma" on television during an ESPN Monday Night preseason game on August 28.
 Houshmandzadeh would have a career season that year.
 ESPN later referenced Houshmandzadeh's 2006 season in 2011 in a similar fantasy football commercial with the "Karaoke Draft of '06", with a fantasy football fan singing Houshmandzadeh's name to the tune of the 1977 hit song Barracuda by Heart.